iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 Your report contains a market report with a collection of plots

+Daily candlestick for RLC token :

 ![Candle stick](images/cancdlestick_chart_for_rlc.png)

+Return on Investments in 2019 :

 ![RoI](images/roi.png)

 ### Method 1: from the marketplace